Transforming Opportunities into Great Products

 An online Professional Certificate Program to master all aspects of change

 Product management encompasses interdisciplinary responsibilities, requiring a blend of essential skills and expertise.
-A successful product manager excels in four key areas: planning, developing, launching, and managing products or services to achieve optimized success.
+A successful product manager excels in four key areas: planning, developing, launching, and managing products or services to achieve optimized success, increasingly supported by data, machine learning, and AI-enabled insights.

-A product manager oversees the entire product life cycle, from ideation and development to market launch, ensuring alignment with organizational goals and customer needs.
+A product manager oversees the entire product lifecycle, from ideation and development to market launch, ensuring alignment with organizational goals, customer needs, and emerging technological opportunities.
 Key responsibilities include:

-This role demands strategic thinking, effective communication, and a commitment to driving innovation and collaboration throughout the product journey.
+This role demands strategic thinking, effective communication, and a commitment to driving innovation and collaboration throughout the product journey—with the ability to apply Generative and Agentic AI where appropriate to scale impact and manage complexity.

 The Learning Journey